franchsli/whatsapp_clone_django/README.md

   - Recolor the text of 'select archive' in file form.
 - Add more animations.
 - Add more sounds (if possible).
-- Redesign the login and register views (CSS).
+- Redesign the register views (CSS).
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.